fsu-sc/FSU_ISC4221C_Fall23_Lab5/README.md

 Lab to test image manipulation
 # Programming Assignment: Image Manipulation

+You can create one or several python files with your answers.
+But you must provide a self contained report where you explain all your answers.

 ## Prerequisites:
 - Basic understanding of Python programming
 - Familiarity with libraries such as OpenCV or PIL for image processing